cqse/teamscale-jacoco-agent/agent/README.md

   ```bash
  echo `svn info --show-item url | egrep -o '/(branches|tags)/[^/]+|trunk' | egrep -o '[^/]+$'`:`LANG=C svn info --show-item last-changed-date | date -f - +"%s%3N"`
 ```
+- `teamscale-repository-identifier`: the repository identifier of the Teamscale connector.
+  This can be used to distinguish commits from different connectors but the same (git) repositories.
 - `teamscale-revision-manifest-jar` As an alternative to `teamscale-revision` the agent accepts the repository revision provided in the given jar/war's `META-INF/MANIFEST.MF` file (for details see path format section above).
 The revision must be supplied as an main attribute called `Revision` (preferred) or as an attribute called `Git_Commit`, which belongs to an entry called `Git`.
 - `teamscale-commit-manifest-jar` As an alternative to `teamscale-commit` the agent accepts values supplied via